 Text copied to clipboard!

-• Experience working with pediatric patients is highly preferred.
+• Experience working with pediatric populations

-• Excellent communication and interpersonal skills.
+• Excellent communication and interpersonal skills

-• Ability to work collaboratively with families and other healthcare providers.
+• Ability to work collaboratively in a multidisciplinary team

-• Commitment to ongoing professional development and education.
+• Commitment to continuing education and professional development

 Potential interview questions